Transfer from Porto. Walk the harbor, see the Parador in the old fort, eat well, sleep early.

 Caldas → Padrón

-The name Padrón comes from the pedrón — the stone said to have moored the boat carrying St. James's remains from Jerusalem.
+According to pilgrim tradition, the disciples landed here in 42 or 44 AD with the body of St. James the Apostle.
+The town's name comes from the pedrón — the stone said to have moored the boat.
 You can see it under the altar of the Iglesia de Santiago.

-Pimientos de Padrón — small green peppers, blistered in olive oil and salt.
-The Galician saying: "unos pican y otros no" — some are spicy, some aren't.
+This is the home of pimientos de Padrón — small green peppers, blistered in olive oil and salt.
+The Galician saying: "uns pican e outros non" — some are spicy, some aren't.
 Roulette.

 🌳